espressif/esp-sr/README.md

 * The text to speech model [esp-tts](esp-tts/README.md)

 These algorithms are provided in the form of a component, so they can be integrated into your projects with minimum efforts.
+ESP32-S3 is recommended, which supports AI instructions and larger, high-speech octal SPI PSRAM.
+The new algorithms will no longer support ESP32 chips.

 ## Wake Word Engine